Aramac Tramway Museum: History

-Traffic steadily declined as the 1920s advanced, and although the tramway continued to provide an economic benefit to the Aramac district, Council struggled to break even financially in most years.
+Traffic declined as the 1920s advanced, and although the tramway continued to provide an economic benefit to the Aramac district, Council struggled to break even financially in most years.
 The service was never again as popular or as successful as it had been at the outset, and drought and rural depression continued to keep business down.
 There was increasing competition from road transport as private motor cars and trucks became cheaper and more popular in the 1920s.
 Operating perilously close to the edge of viability, the tramway faced a catastrophe in 1928 when cyclonic rains flooded the district.
 The damage to the line stopped all traffic for weeks, and the lost revenue combined with the cost of repairs sent the accounts for the year heavily into the red.
 Council had to levy a special rate to pay the tramway's expenses, and was unable to meet its loan repayments that year; there was no option but to go to State Treasury and negotiate a three-year suspension of payments.

 The tramway's prosperous heyday was over, and it was to be many years before things improved.
 The deepening depression made the situation even worse, and saw staff retrenchments and the withdrawal of concession fares and freight rebates for primary producers.
 The onset of the Second World War brought further austerity; there were constant labour and material shortages, and it was difficult to buy coal.
 By 1944 the tramway was offering the bare minimum of service to customers, and Council had exhausted almost every trick it knew to keep it running.
 Scheduled services had again been cut back to twice weekly, and track maintenance was reduced to only the most urgent and necessary repairs.
 The two old engines had both been scrapped, and the only locomotive left in service was now 20 years old.
 Treasury had been waiving interest and loan repayment for years, and had written off a part of the debt; effectively the Queensland Government was subsidising the Aramac tramway because it was cheaper to do so than to provide an alternative service to the Aramac district at government expense.

-For three generations the tramway station was the main focus of Aramac's economic and social life.
-It was a very busy but also a very intimate enterprise in a small tight-knit community.
+The tramway station was the main focus of Aramac's economic and social life.
+It was an intimate enterprise in a small tight-knit community.

 The layout of the Aramac station changed over time, brought about by changes in the operation of the line.
 The locomotive shed, for example, was built in 1913 to house one locomotive, then doubled in length in 1915 to house two.
 It was apparently not lengthened again after 1912; Engine No 1 sat outside for the remainder of its life.
 The shed was shortened again after 1943, when there was once more only one locomotive in service.
 Then in 1958 when the tramway went over to diesel power, the old shed was demolished and a new and even smaller shed was built to house the much shorter engine.